sgtlighttree/mywebsite/docs.md

 *   `npm run build`: Builds the site for production.
 *   `npm run preview`: Previews the production build locally.
 *   `npm run dev:wiki`: Starts a `browser-sync` server for the `public/wiki` directory.

+**SEO-related Configurations:**

+*   **Sitemap Generation**: The `@astrojs/sitemap` integration is configured in `astro.config.mjs` to automatically generate a sitemap for the website.
+The `site` property in `astro.config.mjs` must be set to the website's base URL for the sitemap to be generated correctly.
+*   **Robots.txt**: A `public/robots.txt` file is present to guide search engine crawlers, specifying which parts of the site they can access and pointing to the generated sitemap.

 ## 8. Converting Images to AVIF
 Use `imagemagick` to convert images to the efficient AVIF format.
 If the source is Rec.709 (common for video), convert gamma for correct sRGB display.